 Across the park from the museum sits the old stamp mill on the hillside.
-Unfortunately you cannot get too close to the stamp mill without taking an official tour.
-Since I was rushed for time I was not able to stop for the tour, but I did get to see the mill from afar and it was beautiful.
+Unfortunately, you cannot get too close to the stamp mill without taking an official tour.

-Each one has its own charm though and I recommend exploring everything you can.
+Each one has its own charm though, and I recommend exploring everything you can.
 Here is what an interior of one of the houses looks like.

 The Old Machinery

-Right near the parking lot is a collection of old machinery that was used in the history of this famous city.
-Some of it is massive and I had no idea what any of it did.
-It reminded me of the gears you can see on top of Echo Mountain in Southern California which I love photographing as well.
+Right near the parking lot is a collection of old machinery that was used in the mining operations of Bodie.
+Some of it is massive, and I had no idea what any of it did.
+It reminded me of the gears you can see on top of Echo Mountain in Southern California which I enjoy photographing as well.

 The Bank Vault

-I loved seeing this unique spot where the bank vault is, it was the only part still remaining of the old bank on the outskirts of town.
+I loved seeing this unique spot where the bank vault is, it was the only part remaining of the old bank on the outskirts of town.
 It says something about the craftsmanship to have the entire building gone but the vault sitting there as if it was never even touched.

-On the outskirts of the park there is also a graveyard with a lot of really old graves.
-It is somewhat of a walk to get to, but it is worth it to see the old graves.
+On the outskirts of the park, there is also a graveyard with a lot of really old graves.
+It is somewhat of a walk to get to, but it is worth it to see the old cemetery.

 A Few More Photos